univention/univention-corporate-server/doc/scenarios/enterprise.rst

 Active Directory synchronization
 ================================

-The Univention Active Directory connector makes it possible to synchronize directory service objects between a Microsoft Windows 2012/2016/2019 server with Microsoft Active Directory (AD) and an open source LDAP directory service in
+The :program:`Univention Active Directory Connector` makes it possible to synchronize directory service objects between a Microsoft Windows 2012/2016/2019 server with Microsoft Active Directory (AD) and an open source LDAP directory service in
 |UCSUCS|.